Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Introduction

-We evaluate the accuracy and performance of the proposed methods \pfop~and \pfhp~on representative benchmark examples involving isolated molecules (CO, H$_2$O, O\textsubscript{2}, Si-H nanoparticles) and a periodic system involving carbon diamond structure with a large supercell.
-We first benchmark the results obtained by \pfop~method with that obtained from \Lob~code, and we find an excellent agreement with \Lob~for the material system sizes feasible to run on \Lob.
+We evaluate the accuracy and performance of the proposed methods (\pfop~and \pfhp) on representative benchmark examples involving isolated molecules (CO, H$_2$O, O\textsubscript{2}, Si-H nanoparticles) and a periodic system involving carbon diamond supercell.
+We first benchmark the results from \pfop~method with that obtained from \Lob~code, and we find an excellent agreement with \Lob~for the material system sizes feasible to run on \Lob.
 We also demonstrate the significant advantage of the \pfop~approach in terms of computational time compared to \Lob~even on 1 CPU-node on these material systems.
 Furthermore, we take advantage of our parallel implementation of \pfop~using \texttt{MPI} and illustrate the reduction in wall-time of the population analysis by $\sim$ 70\% when scaled up to 1120 CPU cores from 280 CPU cores on a Si nanoparticle system containing 1090 atoms.
 We remark that these large-scale calculations are not currently feasible using \Lob.
 Subsequently, we compare the accuracy and performance of \pfhp~approach with that of \pfop.
 The results obtained by the \pfhp~approach agree very well with that obtained by the \pfop~approach.
 We further show the advantage of using \pfhp~in computational wall time compared to \pfop~on large-scale systems ($\approx$ 1100-2100 atoms) by employing 280 - 4500 CPU cores.
 Finally, we discuss a case study demonstrating the usefulness of the proposed computational framework in conducting large-scale bonding analysis.
 To this end, we consider the case of the chemisorption of hydrogen in silicon nanoparticles alloyed with carbon, a candidate material for hydrogen storage~\cite{Galli}.
 Towards this, we conduct projected population analysis and estimate the Si-Si and Si-H bond strength in increasing system sizes of Si nanoparticles with and without alloying ranging from 65 atoms to around 1000 atoms, and argue the ease of Si-Si dimerization with the increase in size of alloyed Si nanoparticles favouring the release of H$_2$.